dudesof708/twilioquest-patcher/README.md

 # TwilioQuest Patcher

 A cheat engine for TwilioQuest.
+Written by the [Dudes of 708](https://dudesof708.com).

 ## Requires